 The ‘Surinder Singh route’ has become well known to British citizens seeking to be reunited with their family members.
-The toughening up of UK immigration rules in July 2012 – particularly the introduction of the minimum income rule and its labyrinthine documentary requirements and the awful elderly dependent relative rules – is resulting in an increasing number of split families.
-To understand their misery and anguish, take a look at some of the comments left here on this blog or visit the BritCits website.
-As recently reported, over 3,000 families had applications on hold by the Home Office pending the outcome of a test case, and that was only as of the end of December 2013.
-That was at least 6,000 adults and it is unknown how many of those couples have children.
-The numbers can only have increased since then.
+The toughening up of UK immigration rules in July 2012 – particularly the introduction of the minimum income rule and its labyrinthine documentary requirements and the awful elderly dependent relative rules – has resulted in an ever increasing number of split families.
+The Childrens’ Commissioner has described affected families with children as “Skype Families”.

 require a Member State to grant leave to enter and reside in its territory to the spouse, of whatever nationality, of a national of that State who has gone, with that spouse, to another Member State in order to work there as an employed person as envisaged by Article 48 of the Treaty and returns to establish himself or herself as envisaged by Article 52 of the Treaty in the State of which he or she is a national.
 A spouse must enjoy at least the same rights as would be granted to him or her under Community law if his or her spouse entered and resided in another Member State.